Velayuthampalayam

 Velayuthampalayam is a town located in Karur District in the Indian state of Tamil Nadu.
-It comes under the jurisdiction of Punjai Pugalur Town Panchayat.
+It comes under the jurisdiction of Pugalur municipality.
 This town is situated on the footsteps of Pugali Malai Arunattan Malai, which houses Lord Murugan.
 The river Cauvery is 3 kilometers away from the town.
 It is very close to TNPL Kagithapuram.
 The adjacent places are TNPL Kagithapuram, Thottakuritchi and Karappalayam.